ejiektpobehuk/git-plumber/CONTRIBUTING.md

 TUI architecture.
 It is inspired by an ELM architecture.
-One on the goals is to minimise redraws.
+One of the goals is to minimise redraws.
 So there is no FPS target.
 Redraws should happen only when there is a change.
 We use signals to indicate a need for a redraw.
-There is one exception where FPS approach should be acknowledged - animations.
+There is one exception where the FPS approach should be acknowledged - animations.
-Change highlights are highly dynamic and spread throughput a period of time.
+Change highlights are highly dynamic and spread over a period of time.
-During animations a frequent tick signal is used, but it should be stopped when animations are finished.
+During animations, a frequent tick signal is used; however, it should be stopped when the animations are finished.

 Do not panic in the TUI.
 Prefer errors with context and user-friendly messages.